chetanmeh/meta64/docs/bugs-and-todos.md

 # Technical Debt
-* We have numerous places in the code where we do something like delete nodes, etc, and we are going back to the server to refresh the page, when really the client-side has enough information to refresh the page without going back to server, but it takes additional work.
+* We have serval places in the code where we do something like delete nodes, etc, and we are going back to the server to refresh the page, when really the client-side has enough information to refresh the page without going back to server, but it takes additional work.
 Waiting for the feature set to become more stable before attacking these kinds of performance optimizations.
 * Need to put all DOM IDs in the Const.js file, and also all other strings that are dupliate throughout the JS.
 Put them all in const.js file so that at least there's only one place for a typo.

 # TODO
-* Need ability to expose a URL that can send back all the JS as one single file.
-Having multiple files is good for development, but for production we need to send one JS file, and also minify it eventually.
+* Need menu item that will display anonymous home page to a user who is logged in.
 * Need to be able to block simultaneous requests from user, for example, clicking the same button twice in a row, before the first request completes.
 I haven't checked how JQuery handles simultaneous requests, and spring is definitely not thread-safe on the session yet, until I add that.
 So app is not ready for production until this work is done.
 * Need some kind of progress indication of any long running processes (like an export) happening on the server.
 * need menu item for 'clear selections' (remove selected nodes)